SebaUbuntu/Telebash/README.md

 - A wrapper with multiple functions is included to send and receive informations from Telegram

 ### Modules included:

-- Admin management (ban, unban, kick, mute, unmute)
+- weather | Get weather updates of a city
+- speedtest | Test bot's Internet connection speed
-- Automated CI system, you can trigger AOSP custom ROMs and custom recoveries building, with progress updating
+- CI | Automated CI system, you can trigger AOSP custom ROMs and custom recoveries building, with progress updating
+- cowsay
-- cowsay and neofetch modules
+- neofetch
 - And more...

 ## Want to see how this bot works or you want to create a module for this bot?